shanedublin/DwarvenDominion/Trading.md

 ## Resource Bank

 Trade rates with resources bank:
-Stone for metal 5:1
+Stone for copper 5:1
-Metal for gold  10:1
+Copper for gold  10:1
 Gold for gems   10:1

 Note: You may only trade in 1 direction with the resource bank.
 IE: you can trade 50 stone for 1 gold, but you can't trade 1 gem for 10 gold.